PPL-IIITA/ppl-assignment-syashakash/README.md

 ```

 ###Documentation and Class Diagram
- >Documentation can be found in documentation.pdf while ClassDiagram.jpg shows the class diagram
+ >Documentation can be found in documentation.pdf while ClassDiagram.jpg shows the class diagram in folder q1+q2 for Questions 1 and 2

 #### Tools Used
 Automatic documentation generation: Doxygen